timsvoice/brews-crews/ROADMAP.md

 ####Bonus Points

-Implement an accounts system using Passport and create a local user collection.
-Then connect the user and beer data.
+~Implement an accounts system using Passport and create a local user collection.
+Then connect the user and beer data.~

+More important than an accounts systme at this point is to get the app deployed.